jqsheng94/Stochastic-Process-and-Random-Walk/README.md

 radius = 10
 ```

-Here is the simulation animation for 3-dimentional random walk.
+Here is the simulation animation for 3-dimensional random walk.

 ![](https://github.com/jqsheng94/Stochastic-Process-and-Random-Walk/blob/master/3DRandomWalk2.gif)

-We count each time escape from the sphere  as one event and calculate the numbers of steps for each event.
+We count each time that walker escapes from the sphere as one event and record the numbers of steps for each event.
 Repeat the same process 10000 times and finally approaches to a constant number ```25.70093```.

 ```
 E(X) = 25.70093
 ```
-After run the simulation ```10000``` times, we get the expection of  ```25.70093``` as the average number of steps to get out of the sphere.
+After run the simulation ```10000``` times, we get the expectation of  ```25.70093``` as the average number of steps to get out of the sphere.